bbatsov/metaredux/_posts/2024-02-15-cider-community-impact.md

 - Countless releases of related projects (e.g. `enrich-classpath`, `orchard` and `cider-nrepl`)
 - Increased bandwidth for user support (as V. provided a lot of support himself over Slack and GitHub)

-So much has happened last year that I'm certainly forgetting something.
+So much was done last year that I'm certainly forgetting something.
 At any rate, I'm quite happy with the outcomes, and I believe they showcase great how additional funding can help FOSS projects.
 The total funding our collective contributed to V.'s work was about $65,000 and while that's a lot of